-Over the monitoring period, 71% of development for employment land was on previously developed land (pdl), which is a 2% increase since the last monitoring period.
+Over the monitoring period, 69% of development for employment land was on previously developed land (pdl).
 The majority of this is made up of B1 development.
 The amount of pdl being utilised remains impressive given the predominantly rural nature of the Ribble Valley.